 Coinetize and Brave are just examples.
 The Dutch app, Blendle, has already demonstrated that some consumers are willing to spend money for the content that they want.
 Patreon, a platform that allows patrons to donate a set amount of money every time a piece of content is published, has funded over 50 million dollars to its creators.

 Micropayments may never topple free content, but hopefully, they can provide a niche market for consumers who want excellent quality without the ads.

 Do you want to increase your ROI for email marketing?
-Sign up for Maropost Marketing Cloud, and we will optimize your use of email marketing and ads.
+Sign up for Maropost for Marketing, and we will optimize your use of email marketing and ads.